DuheeH/Automate-DevEnv-AWS/README.md

 #### Linux & Bash Tips
 - **SSH**
     - ssh-keygen -t ed25519
-        - generates a better keypair gen than rsa, this will be saved and used for ssh authentication
+        - creates a better keypair gen than rsa, this will be saved and used for ssh authentication
     - ssh -i  ~/.ssh/basic_key ubuntu@EC2InstancePublicIP
         - this will allow you to SSH into the EC2
-        - make sure the SG ingress CIDR includes your IP
+        - make sure the Security Group (SG) ingress CIDR includes your IP
     - cat ~/.ssh/config
         - displays the contents of the SSH (Secure Shell) configuration file located at ~/.ssh/config.
-        - cat is used to output the contents of a file.
+        - cat allows you to read, concatenate, or write file contents directly to the terminal or to other files

-## Folders/Files:
+## Folders/File Structure:

 - **main.tf**: Most of the AWS infrastructure resources are defined here

-- **providers.tf**: Because Terraform can support different cloud platforms, this file is used to define and configure the cloud platforms that I will be using (AWS).
+- **providers.tf**: Because Terraform can support different cloud platforms, this file is used to define and configure the cloud platforms that I will be using (AWS)

 - **userdata.tpl**: Stores a bash script that is used to configure the EC2 instance on boot.
-The script installs docker and adds the ubuntu user to the docker group.
+The script installs docker and adds the ubuntu user to the docker group

-- **linux-ssh-config.tpl**: Stores a bash scrip that is used to configure the SSH access to the dev node.
+- **linux-ssh-config.tpl**: Stores a bash script that is used to configure the SSH access to the dev node

-- **datasource.tf**: Stores the ubuntu server AMI that we will use in this project.
+- **datasource.tf**: Stores the ubuntu server Amazon Machine Image (AMI) that we will use in this project.
 Allows us to avoid hardcoding the AMI into main.tf

 - **outputs.tf**: This file is recognized by Terraform and allows you to access specific values after applying a configuration.
-In this case, it allows us to easily access the public IP address of the dev node with a "terraform output" command.
+In this case, it allows us to easily access the public IP address of the dev node with a "terraform output" command

 - **terraform.tfvars**: This file is recogized by Terraform and takes highest precedence when setting values to variables in .tf files.
-In this case, it is used to set the OS of the provisioner's interperter to linux.
+In this case, it is used to set the OS of the provisioner's interperter to linux

-- **.gitignore**: Contains files and folders that were not to be included in the GitHub Repository.
+- **.gitignore**: Contains files and folders that were not to be included in the GitHub Repository